MOSAIC-Satellite/main-board/README.md

 # main-board
-Repository for MOSAIC's Main Board
+This is the repository for MOSAIC's Main Board.

+For detailed documentation on the Main Board, check out its core documentation here.